Vovan-VE/lazymgen/README.md

 Project requires [Perl 6][perl6] (6.c) interpretter available in `$PATH`.

-If you are using [Rakudo][] and `src/` is not writeable mostly, make sure to run `lazymgen` once by provileged user to let Rakudo to write precompiled cache (it should appear under `src/`).
+If you are using [Rakudo][] and `src/` is not writeable mostly, make sure to run `lazymgen` once by privileged user to let Rakudo to write precompiled cache (it should appear under `src/`).

 Usage